 Many HESA students secure graduate assistantships on campus or at one of the dozens of higher education institutions in the greater Boston area.
 For more information on HESA graduate assistantships, please visit the HESA application page.

 Learning how to apply theory to practice and developing skills and competencies that relate directly to your career are key objectives of our curriculum.
-The M.Ed. in Higher Education in Student Affairs is a 42 credit program, including 10 core courses, two electives, and two required internships (called practica).
-The culminating experience for the HESA program is a professional e-portfolio that allows students to reflect on and demonstrate their achievement of the ACPA/NASPA Professional Competency Areas for Student Affairs Educators (2015)
+The M.Ed. in Higher Education in Student Affairs is a 36 credit program, including nine core courses, three electives, and one required practicum.
+The culminating experience for the HESA program is a professional e-portfolio that allows students to reflect on and demonstrate their achievement of the ACPA/NASPA Professional Competency Areas for Student Affairs Educators (2015).

 HESA courses are taught by a mix of full-time faculty and current student affairs professionals.
 All of our faculty are scholar-practitioners, bringing extensive student affairs professional experiences to the classroom.
 You will learn from professionals holding senior administrative positions within admissions, graduate education, retention and student success, and residence life among others.
 Additionally, HESA faculty are actively engaged in regional and national student affairs organizations, providing HESA students with wonderful networking and professional development opportunities.